Cravath, Swaine & Moore LLP Logo

 • IBM in its acquisition of the product and technology businesses of The Weather Company, including WSI, weather.com, Weather Underground and The Weather Company brand, from a consortium comprising Blackstone, Bain Capital and NBCUniversal.

-Mr. Ligelis was named a “Dealmaker of the Year” by The American Lawyer in 2021 and a “Rising Star” by Law360 in 2023, recognizing him as one of six outstanding merger and acquisition lawyers in the nation under the age of 40.
-He has also been recognized for his work in mergers and acquisitions by IFLR1000 and has been named as one of the “500 Leading Dealmakers in America” by Lawdragon.
+Mr. Ligelis has been named a “Dealmaker of the Year” by The American Lawyer in 2021 and has been included among Bloomberg Law’s “40 Under 40” list in 2024.
+He was also named a “Rising Star” by Law360 in 2023, recognizing him as one of six outstanding merger and acquisition lawyers in the nation under the age of 40.
+Mr. Ligelis has also been recognized for his work in mergers and acquisitions by The Legal 500 US and IFLR1000 and has been named as one of the “500 Leading Dealmakers in America” by Lawdragon.

 Mr. Ligelis was born in New York.
 He received an A.B. magna cum laude in History with a Certificate in East Asian Studies from Princeton University in 2006, where he was elected to Phi Beta Kappa, and a J.D. cum laude from Harvard Law School in 2009, where he was the President of the Harvard Association for Law and Business.